 Bolivian Customs laws are very strict because so much contraband is brought into the country.
 The government loses millions of dollars a year in revenues from import taxes due to this situation.
 Authorities rigorously inspect any shipments or items to ensure they do not contain weapons, stolen art or antiques, and other smuggled goods.
-They also inspect your luggage when you arrive at the airports
+They also inspect your luggage when you arrive at the airport.
+Click here to see which items are allowed to enter Bolivia tax free at borders and airports

 If you are